detj/offscreen/README.md

 offscreen processing using invisible child iframes

 ### Overview
 Uses iframes of zero width, height to load another document in the background.
-The parent receives a `MessageEvent` from the child iframe and shows up the received data.
+The child iframe calls a function of the parent's.
+This way two different JS contexts can communicate between each other on the same domain.

 ### To run